 Pressure to care for sick patients requiring hospitalization—In many hospitals, the severity of illness across the patients cared for by hospitalists continues to rise.
 The number of patients covered by hospitalists grows in most hospitals and it is not unheard of for all medical inpatients to be cared for by hospitalists.

 Juggling time between clinical care and hospital leadership— While there are greater numbers of hospitalists and more hospital staff focused on quality and safety, the need for clinician leadership has never been more necessary.
 The vacuum caused by physicians no longer seeking hospital staff privileges as well as the overall urgent need for a new paradigm in health care to increase quality and decrease the cost of care has only resulted in greater need for hospitalists and physician leadership.
 Hospitalists are quickly expected to assume formal leader roles as well as clinical team leaders.

 The need for inpatient care will not go away but how we care for the acutely ill may change.
 The demand for physician leadership does not diminish, but our focus on certain issues will vary.
 So what are the issues facing hospitalists in the next decade?
 Based on careful study of patients, families, hospitalists, hospitals, and health systems, we can predict the likely emerging issues.

 Similar to history, certain issues in health care predominate during a particular era because of timing related to unique discovery, emerging evidence, or simply greater knowledge by the masses of a problem.
 In the late 1990s, quality began its emergence as the principal concern in health care.
 This started in the 1980s with early studies examining inconsistency and errors as well as problems associated with overuse, misuse, and underuse of health care services.
-The Institute of Medicine ...
+The Institute ...